 I no longer deal with newspaper, kindling, etc, when starting a fire.
 Now I use a propane torch that’s basically a mini-flamethrower.
 It’s perfectly safe to use inside the house and will light your fire up instantly regardless of the moisture content.

-I bought my propane torch at Harbor Freight for $30, but I’ve been eyeing this Flame King Torch that comes with an easy ignitor(don’t have to deal with a lighter).
+I bought my propane torch at Harbor Freight for $30, but I’ve been eyeing a Flame King Torch that comes with an easy ignitor(don’t have to deal with a lighter).
 You’ll never make a fire the old fashioned way again once you start using a propane torch.

 Is It OK To Burn Bark On It’s Own?